eliazonta/subisomorphism-CUDA/README.md

-# A Parallel Algorithm for Subgraph Isomorphism
+# [WIP] A Parallel Algorithm for Subgraph Isomorphism

 ## Download the datasets: